Who We Are

 ALP partners with African-led organizations that work directly with the schools and communities applying to receive books.
 Our trusted partners are deeply rooted in their communities and ensure that each new library meets real local needs and supports long-term growth.

-Books Are Shipped Overseas In Containers
+Books Are Shipped Overseas in Containers

 Once thousands of books from different drives are consolidated at our warehouse, they are loaded into shipping containers and transported by sea.
 Our African partners receive the containers, distribute the books, and oversee library creation.